 Advocacy and Witness programs of the Social Justice Steering Committee:

 - Fair Trade Corner – The Corner is a place here at UUFVB to spend your money in keeping with your values.
 It is open Sunday mornings before and after the service, Wednesdays afternoons from 2:00 to 4:00 PM, and usually one hour prior to Emerson Center events.

 How can you help?
 Buy Fair Trade products: coffee, tea, hot cocoa mix, chocolate bars, bean soup mixes, and Elli Pooh paper products (made from the dung of endangered elephants), as well as clothing, accessories, home decor, and jewelry made by women’s cooperatives from around the world.
 Tee shirts and bumper stickers with social justice messages are also available as are crafts from Ten Thousand Villages and Made by Survivors.

 How can you help?
 Become a member of UUSC by donating at the $40 level.
 Read UUSC information and take suggested actions (calls, letters, petitions).
 Visit their website at www.uusc.org

 - Coalition for Racial Justice – The Fellowship began a group in 2016 (formerly known as Black Lives Matter) that meets twice a month on alternate Fridays at 4:00 PM in the UUFVB library.
-They are currently reading and discussing “Waking Up White” by Debby Irving.
-A copy is available in the UURVB library.
+Their meetings are always open to new members.

 How can you help?
 Attend the meetings and help plan efforts in support of our African American neighbors.
 For more information, contact the church office (772-778-5880) for the names of the co-chairs.